Meet our 35 History teachers

 I have worked as the Head of History in a London school for the last year and taught History for six years.
 I have thoroughly enjoyed sharing my passion for History with students from KS3 - KS5.
 History is one of the most important subjects for giving students context to their lives and their place in the world.
 I have really enjoyed this project with Oak National Academy and can’t wait to look at all the amazing work of other teachers across the country with the same passion for their subjects!

-I am currently a History Teacher at Cambourne Village College in Cambridgeshire, teaching 11 - 16 year olds.
+I am currently a History Teacher a College in Cambridgeshire, teaching 11 - 16 year olds.
 In my spare time, I really enjoy reading books and listening to podcasts about unusual periods of history; I am particularly interested in cultural history and the history of ideas in nineteenth-century Europe.
-My favorite part of my job is getting to share stories about the past with young people, and being able to introduce them to new ways of looking at history.
+My favourite part of my job is getting to share stories about the past with young people, and being able to introduce them to new ways of looking at history.

 Primary Geography, Religious Education, History